PhotonVision/photonvision-docs/source/docs/hardware/selecting-hardware.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Ubuntu 22.04 LTS or Windows 10/11
-    * We don't reccomend using Windows for anything except testing out the system on a local machine.
+    * We don't recommend using Windows for anything except testing out the system on a local machine.
 * CPU: ARM Cortex-A53 (the CPU on Raspberry Pi 3) or better
 * At least 8GB of storage
 * 2GB of RAM